 Very often some knowledge derived from the experience of each employee (called tacit knowledge) in dealing with certain situations is not documented, or at least not shared and available for consultation.

-In these cases it is useful to have tools such as Knowledge Management Systems, which allow the creation of knowledge bases where all business documentation can be collected.
+In these cases it is useful to have tools such as a Knowledge Management software, which allows the creation of knowledge bases where all business documentation can be collected.
 All best-practices for carrying out particular procedures can be saved and shared with colleagues, eliminating the dispersion of valuable tacit knowledge.

 Implementing knowledge management (and fostering a corporate culture of sharing ideas and knowledge) is a way to foster communication between employees and between business divisions, making corporate know-how available to all and keeping the knowledge base up to date.